 (Source: Agnipath Vayu Official Website)

 After completing the 4 years of service in the Indian Air Force under the Agnipath scheme, Agniveers receive an exit benefit known as the Seva Nidhi Package.
 This contains approximately Rs 10.04 Lakhs with accumulated interest, which is also a tax-free package.
-This encompasses the individual's monthly contribution matched equally with the Government of India.
+This encompasses the individual's monthly contribution matched equally by the Government of India.

 (Source: Agnipath Vayu Official Website)

 For thousands of young aspirants, joining the Indian Air Force after 12th and earning the wings to live a life of glory and pride is a dream.
-Through this article, we have tried to answer the common question- how can I join Air Force after 12th.
-This ambition may be fulfilled in a variety of ways, including joining the air force after 12th as an officer or as an Agniveervayu, by clearing the required tests and interviews as mentioned in above.
+Through this article, we have tried to answer the common question- how can I join Air Force after 12th?
+This ambition may be fulfilled in a variety of ways, including joining the air force after 12th as an officer or as an Agniveervayu, by clearing the required tests and interviews as mentioned above.

 Yes, you can apply while you are in 12th grade.
 But you need to have a certificate while at the training centre.